ClimateCompatibleGrowth/guidelines/_posts/2022-03-01-licensing.md

 date:   2022-03-01
 author: Agnese Beltramo
 category: practice
-tags: reusability
+tags: reusability retrievability
 ---

-Licensing is an important part of any output release.
-Once a new piece of work is ready to be published, adding a license clarifies what are the permitted uses of the work by other parties and rights of the author and user.
+A license clarifies what are the permitted uses of the work by other parties and rights of the author and user.

-Within the context of open science, the aim of licensing is to allow broad access and reuse of research outputs.
+Within the context of Open Science, the aim of licensing is to allow broad access and reuse of research outputs.
 Licensing contributes to ensuring transparency and accessibility.